 Do Parrots Like Fish?

-- Avoid seasoning or using oil.
-The more natural the food, the healthier it will be
+- Avoid using seasoning or oil.
+The more natural the food, the healthier it’ll be.

 Do Parrots Eat Fish In The Wild?

 In the wild, parrots rarely eat fish as they struggle to hunt for them.